 The New School confers degrees in January and May.
-After all semester grades are received and posted, an evaluation of the student's academic record will be done to determine eligibility to graduate.
-This process will take several weeks.
+After all final semester grades are received and posted, an evaluation of the student's academic record will determine eligibility to graduate.
+This process takes several weeks.
 If the student is eligible to graduate, the degree will be conferred and a diploma will be mailed to the student's specified "diploma address" approximately 12 weeks later.
-Diplomas are not issued to students with outstanding debts to the university.
+Diplomas will not be issued to students with outstanding debts to the university.